Marine life paintings

 Love of the Ocean

-Dimitri Zoellin’s Oceans is a series of paintings focused on marine life.
+Dimitri Zoellin’s marine life paintings are a series focused on his love of the ocean.
 Rendered in his trademark raw art style, these paintings are as multiform, mysterious, and captivating as the species he depicts.

 Calls for action

 The mixed media pieces combine jellyfish, classic Zoellin characters, as well as call for action to protect our oceans.
 Other pieces depict fish and jellyfish on their own, floating in the depths and shallows of the waters.
 The mixture balances out the social dimension and purpose of the series with the haunting imagery of its denizens.